brahici/tsp/README.md

 # tsp: timestamp parser

-tsp is a command line tool for converting timestamps to dates.
+*tsp is a command line tool for converting timestamps to dates (static output format).

 ## Install